 Isabel Allende is one of Latin America's most celebrated literary figures.
 The niece of the slain Chilean President Salvador Allende, she writes with the heart of a true romantic but also with an acute sensitivity to social and political conditions.
-She brings dramatic qualities of romance and struggle, and artfully weaves the infamous “magic realism” genre that is often found in Latin American literature into her writings.
+She brings dramatic qualities of romance and struggle, and artfully weaves the famous “magic realism” genre that is often found in Latin American literature into her writings.

-This Award-winning Chilean-American author credits part of her storytelling ability to her journalistic experience: "Journalism has helped me to understand that a book is just a stack of pages bunched together until somebody picks it up and reads it.
+This award-winning Chilean-American author credits part of her storytelling ability to her journalistic experience: "Journalism has helped me to understand that a book is just a stack of pages bunched together until somebody picks it up and reads it.
 It's important to me that the reader pick up the book and immediately be grabbed by the story, that the reader does not have to struggle through 60 pages before getting involved."

-When asked how many of her books have been Bestsellers, she says: "All of them, and they've been long sellers.
+When asked how many of her books have been bestsellers, she says: "All of them, and they've been long sellers.
 All of them are still in print.
 I've been extremely lucky.
 I never expected this to happen.
 Never."

-Some of her best sellers are:
+Some of her bestsellers are: